nursyana/OS-Project/README.md

    ```
    my-php-app is the name of the image, so you can rename it

-7. And, to run that image, we need to run anaother command:
+7. And, to run that image, we need to run another command:
    ```
    $ docker run -it --rm --name my-running-app my-php-app
    ```